 1. Scientific Research

-We are increasing knowledge and scientific progress in AD.
+We are increasing knowledge and progress in AD through the funding of scientific investigations.
 We are a moving force in propelling collaboration and awareness in science and medicine.

-Autoimmune Aware support groups are designed to give those who suffer from chronic conditions – often mysterious or undiagnosed – helpful, accurate information and emotional support, to assist in their journey to good health.
+Autoimmune Aware support groups provide those who suffer from chronic conditions – often mysterious or undiagnosed – a safe space for emotional support and guidance, assisting in their journey to good health.
 We are developing a national model and organizing our first group in San Diego, California.

-We are providing easy access to important articles impacting diagnosis and treatment on our website, as well as highlighting important discoveries in AD.
-We strive to provide the most accurate information available about food, nutrition, and therapies as it develops.
+Our website provides access to well-researched and thoughtful articles impacting diagnosis, treatment, and daily management of conditions, as well as highlighting important discoveries in AD.
+We strive to provide the most thorough, accurate information available about nutrition, therapies, the human microbiome, specific autoimmune disorders, and environmental health as it develops.

 5. Focus on Celiac Disease

-We are continuing our work in partnership with the Celiac Group of Children’s National Medical Center (CNMC) in Washington, D.C., which began in 2015.
+We are continuing our work in partnership with the Celiac Program at Children’s National Hospital (CNH) in Washington, D.C., which began in 2015.

-Our support includes making possible the establishment of a CNMC Multidisciplinary Clinic for celiac disease patients, the most comprehensive approach ever developed before.
+Our support includes making possible the establishment of a Multidisciplinary Celiac Disease Clinic for celiac disease patients, the most comprehensive approach ever developed before.
 This serves as a national standard of the highest care for celiac disease patients and is becoming a referral clinic.

 6. Raising Awareness

-Through all of our various initiatives, we are raising awareness of AD and its extremely important impact on the lives of so many.
+Through our various initiatives, we are raising awareness of autoimmune disease and its impact on the lives of so many.

-In the fall of 2020 we will hold a symposium in Washington, D.C., bringing together expert physicians and scientists in autoimmune neurological disorders.
-Planning is in progress – stay tuned!
+In the near future, we plan to hold a symposium in Washington, D.C., bringing together expert physicians and scientists in autoimmune neurological disorders.
+Stay tuned for details!